 You’ll also want to make sure that all the assets in a single video match each other.
-It can be jarring when a series of images or video clips with similar lighting or vibe are interrupted by something with an entirely different look and feel.
+It can be jarring when a series of images or video clips with similar lighting or vibe is interrupted by something with an entirely different look and feel.

 In the example below, the image in the top left corner is much darker than the other three.
-Removing it from the equation ensures that the all of the assets in the video contribute to the same light, airy feel.
+Removing it from the equation ensures that all of the assets in the video contribute to the same light, airy feel.

 4. Speak in your brand voice

 Remember, your videos are an extension of your brand identity, so be sure you adhere to the same voice and messaging as you would in your other marketing materials.

 Need a little help?
 Try pulling copy directly from your website.
 If you have someone speaking in your video, whether it’s on camera or in a voiceover, they shouldn’t say anything that they wouldn’t say when speaking to a customer in person.

 When it comes to text in videos, there are no official rules on how it should be done.
 You may decide to caption your videos with complete, punctuated sentences, short snippets, titles in sentence-case or all caps, or anything in between.
 That’s totally fine.
 Just be sure to keep a consistent brand voice throughout your video.

 And, of course, don’t forget to check your video for typos before posting!